garrandall/popular-music-data/tracks/i-got-a-thang-4-ya--lo-key-.md

 Dark and lovely, no one above thee
-Ooh, girl you really got it goin' on
+Oh girl you really got it goin' on
 I wanna spank ya, I wanna thank ya
 You're the reason why I sing this song
 Are roses red, are violets blue